IvanLudvig/livecounting-stats/README.md

 Main.java calls the main functions.

-The read() function reads the files from /output and fills the arrays/stats in the HoE, FavouriteCounter and Pairs class.
+The read() function reads the files from /output and fills the arrays/stats in the HoE, FavouriteCounter, Hours and Pairs class.

 Then, the program calls getJson() and reads the files from /res.
 After each file it updates the stats and clears the messages ArrayList to ensure the program won't crash due to huge data.
 It continues reading files until it reaches the last count (stored in /res/lastcount.txt).